Issues

 WATER

-Water is one of the most pressing issues facing Southwest Colorado and I will work to focus our efforts on building a better future for everyone.
+Water is one of the most pressing issues facing Southwest Colorado, and I will work to focus our efforts on building a better future for everyone.
 This includes investing in sustainable agricultural practices and community design.
-I will stand up for Southwest Colorado by pushing for the re-evaluation of trans-mountain diversion projects that pull water from the western slope to the front range.
-We need solutions that will prepare us for long term decreases in snowpack and water levels, not more water pipelines to support unsustainable development on the front range.
-I’ll also fight to make sure that the Lower Basin is doing their part to conserve Colorado River water.
+I will stand up for Southwest Colorado by pushing for the re-evaluation of trans-mountain diversion projects that pull water from the Western Slope to the Front Range.
+We need solutions that will prepare us for long-term decreases in snowpack and water levels, not more water pipelines to support unsustainable development on the Front Range.
+I’ll also fight to make sure that the Lower Basin is doing its part to conserve Colorado River water.
+This legislative session, I worked with the Ute Mountain Ute and Southern Ute Indian Tribes on a resolution calling on the federal government to fulfill its responsibilities to the tribes’ water rights.

 HOUSING

 High demand and limited housing inventory have led to soaring housing prices, pushing many hardworking individuals and families out of our communities.
-We need thoughtful planning to preserve the unique character of southwest Colorado while addressing the need for affordable housing for our workforce.
+We need thoughtful planning to preserve the unique character of Southwest Colorado while addressing the need for affordable housing for our workforce.
 Collaborative efforts between government, local businesses, and community organizations are needed to develop sustainable, affordable housing stock and ensure that families, teachers, and first responders can live in our community.
+This session, I am working with Sen. Simpson on adjustments to Prop 123 to improve access to homeownership in mountain resort communities like Durango, Silverton, and Pagosa Springs.
+I also brought forward HB26-1066, which will expand tax exemptions for nonprofit developers to apply to affordable rental properties as well as single-family homes.

 RURAL HEALTHCARE